kenlukas/teractf/OSINT-DontLookBack/README.md

 Solution:

-The clue contains the names Sherman and Peabody, who used the Wayback Machine.
+The date of the event and the clue contains the names Sherman and Peabody, who used the [Wayback Machine.](https://web.archive.org/)

-Use the web.archive.org and go back to the 1998.
-There is only one listing - December 12, 1998.
+Use the web.archive.org to search for www.teradata.com.
+The farthest back you can go is 1997, but the only save for that year is a parked domain.
+Checking for 1998 archives, there is only one listing - December 12, 1998.
 Clicking on it redirects to an NCR site for February 1999.

 ![landing](./landing_1999.png)